ankosoftware/selenium-assignment-01-/README.md

 Write script that will register new user in the system

 ## Test Case 2 : Create New Campaign.
-Write new script that will create new campaing, adds 2 slide, uploads new image to slides, saves campaig
+Write new script that will create new campaing, adds 2 slide, uploads new image to slide, save campaign